SC Gov. McMaster: Florence will bring more rainfall than Hugo did

 "There is some point no one can go out in a hurricane," he said.
 "You can call 911 or every other number, but just like you can’t get out, they can’t get in to save you."

 Lane reversals on Interstate 26 and U.S. 501 remain in effect, in an effort to ease congestion for evacuees leaving the Charleston and Myrtle Beach areas.
-Those reversals will end Thursday at noon for U.S. 501, and 6 p.m. for I-26, so officers can get to safety as tropical-storm winds arrive.
+Those reversals will end Thursday at noon for U.S. 501 and sometime before 6 p.m. for I-26, so officers can get to safety as tropical-storm winds arrive.

 As of Wednesday afternoon, Hurricane Florence's winds were just shy of Category 4 strength but the storm is predicted to strengthen.
 It could be the most destructive storm to hit the Carolinas in decades.
 The latest forecast puts all of South Carolina in Florence's cone of uncertainty.

-Florence could make landfall at the Carolinas border as early as Friday.
+Florence could make landfall near Myrtle Beach on Saturday.
 Even if it hits land more northward, it's expected to veer into South Carolina and dump rain for days, causing flooding far inland, and could skirt the coast.
 Forecasts call for rain statewide, with up to 15 inches falling in the northeast corner from Horry to Marlboro counties.

 "This is expected to be a long-duration, high impact event, including areas well inland from the coast," said John Quagliariello, a National Weather Service meteorologist.